 Species: The Summer Tanager (Piranga rubra) is seen across the southern regions of the USA.
-The beautiful male is recognized by its completely red body and is the only bird species in North America as such.
-Their diet, like most tanagers, consist of bees and other types of insects, sometimes seen at birdfeeders, attracted by fruits and/or a fatty suet.
+The beautiful male is recognized by its completely red body and is the only bird species in North America like this.
+Their diet, like most tanagers, consists of bees and other types of insects.
+They are sometimes seen at birdfeeders, attracted by fruit and/or fatty suet.

 Distinctions: Sexually dimorphic, the male has a completely brilliant red body, retaining its red plumage throughout the year.
-The male tanager has a large yellow bill, perfectly adapted for capturing and eating bees, wasps and hornets.
-The Summer Tanager has no crest, and a brighter red plumage which separates it from the Northern Cardinal.
+The male tanager has a large yellow bill that is perfectly adapted for capturing and eating bees, wasps and hornets.
+The Summer Tanager has no crest and its brighter red plumage distinguishes it from the Northern Cardinal.
 The female has a light olive-coloured mantle, with a light coloured yellow breast.
 As in most cases, the juvenile is similar to the female's plumage in its first year.

-Voice: Repeated three to seven notes lyrics, call consists of three notes, easily recognizable once seen and heard.
+Voice: Repeated three to seven notes lyrics, call consists of three notes that are easily recognizable, once seen and heard.